 Should You Hire a Shopify Expert?

-A “Shopify Expert” doesn’t necessarily mean someone who’s an ecommerce store builder extraordinaire.
+A “Shopify Expert” doesn’t necessarily mean someone who’s an ecommerce website builders extraordinaire.
 The title encompasses a wide variety of professionals within a huge number of specialties.

-Then again, there are experts who can just build you your entire store from scratch for you, getting you all set up to sell products, make back the initial cost, and start a profitable new business.
-Part of their pitch should be that they pay for themselves in the long-run.
+Then again, there are experts who can just build you your entire online store from scratch for you, getting you all set up to sell products, make back the initial cost, and start a profitable new business.
+Part of their pitch should be that they pay for themselves in the long run.